 There is no single definitive strategy to actually know if an employee is a legal part-time maid or otherwise.
-The most basic necessity to ask the house helper upon her arrival then would be her MOM license or legal documents saying that she obtained a work permit card from MOM.
+The most basic necessity to ask the house helper upon her arrival would be her MOM license or legal documents saying she obtained a work permit card from MOM.

 Consequences of Employing Illegal Workers

-What if an agency does not pay them honestly or in right amounts?
-How about those who rigorously followed the law and submitted all the rightful requirements to get a MOM license, aren’t they disadvantaged in favor of the illegal workers?
+What if an agency does not pay them honestly or in the right amounts?
+How about those who rigorously followed the law and submitted all the rightful requirements to get a MOM license?
+Aren’t they disadvantaged in favor of the illegal workers?

 On the other hand, there are serious circumstances that may undermine your safety even in the comforts of your home if you unknowingly employed an illegal maid.
 You may not have the power to sue her because she could be anywhere after stealing from you.

-It is vigilance that could answer these circumstances.
+It is the vigilance that could answer these circumstances.
 Assurance in terms of employing a legal part-time maid is never an easy job.
 The employer needs to personally interview and ask the domestic employee about legal identifications and even copies of the work permit.
 The employer then could validate these documents through the MOM and discern if the maid is presenting authentic documents.

 The employer might also consider recommendations from families and relatives that previously hired a licensed and legal part-time maid.
 We can’t be sure what would happen even inside our homes, but we could start by checking everything first before we welcome them inside our doors.